WizArdZ3658/WizArdZ3658/README.md

 <br/>

 ## I'm SomnAth Pal
-- Computer Science undergraduate at IIIT Kalyani
+- A Computer Science undergraduate, currently in final year.
-- currently working as a Back-End Developer at SirpiDataScience
+- Currently working as a Back-End Developer Intern at SirpiDataScience.
+- I'm actively looking for a 6-month internship.

 ## My Skills
 ### Languages :-